NAME¶

 Mounts propagation

-By default, bind-mounted volumes are private
+By default, bind-mounted volumes are private.
+That means any mounts done

 inside the pod are not visible on the host and vice versa.